 Amir Sends Congratulations To President Of Cuba

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Wednesday a cable of congratulations to President of the Republic of Cuba HE Miguel Diaz-Canel on the occasion of the Triumph of the revolution Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Wednesday a cable of congratulations to President of the Republic of Cuba Miguel Diaz-Canel on the occasion of the Triumph of the revolution Day.

 Legal Disclaimer: